awknode/linux-rootkit/README.md

 ## About

 C/ASM - This attacks multiple architectures where I load LKM which does a vmalloc() and copies the kernel part of the rk (from kstart to kend) to the vmalloc area and then jumps to kenter().
 The userland portion is in rkbin/rk.c, ssh in sshbd/, etc. This all gets compiled into one single executable, and the LKM is stuffed into the exe.
-There is some objcopy command i execute in one of hte makefiles, it allows you to stick anything into an executable, providing it starting addresses and size, <code>@objcopy --redefine-sym _binary_rkmod_kmodd_ko_start=_rkmod_start rkmod/kmodd.o</code>.
+There is some objcopy command i execute in one of the makefiles, it allows you to stick anything into an executable, providing it starting addresses and size, <code>@objcopy --redefine-sym _binary_rkmod_kmodd_ko_start=_rkmod_start rkmod/kmodd.o</code>.
 There's a lot more to it, let me know if you have questions

 ### Installation